ops-snappy/ops-restd/README.md

 The ops-restd is a module that provides REST API access to OpenSwitch's OVSDB database.
 It's an application written using Python using the Tornado (www.tornado.org) web framework and d oes the following:

- - Runs an HTTP server that listens to incoming HTTP requests on 8091 port.
+ - Runs an HTTP server that listens to incoming HTTPS requests on port 443.
  - Runs the REST API application that provides read/write access to the OVSDB database.

 What is the structure of the repository?